turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 ### 1. Functions are Values

-This simple fact about javascript is also one of its most powerful traits.
+This simple fact about JavaScript is also one of its most powerful traits.
-To reiterate, functions are one of the primary "types" of things we encounter in javascript.
+To reiterate, functions are one of the primary "types" of things we encounter in JavaScript.
 We can pass them around and manipulate them just like the more familiar data types like Strings and Numbers.